forestgrape/coronavirus/controlling.md

     * Even with a low R value children can contribute to the overall spread.
     * Children easily forget about protection and masks.
 Especially if concentrating on other things e.g. preparing exams.
     * Many people in the same room and classrooms are not always ventilated well.
     * Many face-to-face talking situations with many different people.
 Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with droplets.
+Unlike the influenza the main SARS receptor (ACE2) is not expressed on the vocal folds.
     * Children all come from different families and inside families protection is not easy but doable if the infection known ~~hardly doable~~ (children are not super-spreaders).
 * Experiences:
   * Closing schools were part of lock-downs in spring 2020 in many countries due to experiences with influenza, but influenza transmission is different.
 For SARS-CoV-2 there's evidence, that school closures have little effect.
 What has been clearly observed however are negative impacts: on the learning experience, on the pupils and the parents/families.